nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 ### Social & Display Ads
 Many social platforms will allow you to target potential course students with ads very effectively.
-Whilst Instagram and Facebook ads may be expensive and over-utilized, they can work given enough time and research.
+Whilst Instagram and Facebook ads may be expensive and over-utilized, they can work given enough time and research (facebook groups can be particularly effective).
 Less popular platforms for ads, such as Reddit, LinkedIn, Pinterest, and twitter can all offer decent click through rates.
 Like SEM, this is another way to drum up traffic if you are starting from zero and have a little money to spend.